ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 {{site.data.keyword.attribute-definition-list}}

-# Viewing block volumes
+# Viewing block storage volume
 {: #viewing-block-storage}

 View details about a block storage volume or summary information about all volumes.
 {: shortdesc}

-## Viewing information about block volumes in the UI
+## Viewing information about block storage volumes in the UI
 {: #viewvols}
 {: ui}

-List all block volumes and view details for a single volume.
+List all block storage volumes and view details for a single volume.
 View attached SDSaaS block volume details in instance details.

 ### Viewing information about all volumes in the UI
 {: #viewvols-ui}